 If you went back and read blog posts I wrote specifically to women and others specifically to men, you’d see a difference in how I communicate.
 I also change my approach in the comments section depending on who I’m dealing with, which includes what I can glean about their background and personality as well as their gender.
 Because men and women tend to respond differently to different approaches.

-But too often, we forget this in regular conversation—here on my blog and in my Facebook group, but most especially in our marriages.
+But too often, we forget this in regular conversation—here on my blog and on my Facebook page, but most especially in our marriages.

 Indeed, I was flummoxed this past weekend when I said something I thought was helping my husband and he felt challenged and disrespected.
 I didn’t intend that, but looking back, I can see how it came across to him that way.
 The gap in perception was mostly about gender communication differences.